ozitronics/LoRa1284/README.md

 **Powering via VIN**

-- Input voltage range = 5V - 16V.
-Note: VIN is protected against reverse polarity
+- Input voltage range = 5V - 16V. **Note:** VIN is protected against reverse polarity
 - VIN is converted to 3.3v by an onboard MCP1703 voltage regulator with a maximum output current of 250mA
 - The 3.3v output powers both the ATmegta1284 and the LoRa module and is also available on the 3V3 pins for powering external devices.
-However the maximum current available on these pins depends on whether a LoRa module is installed or not
+However the maximum current available on these pins depends on whether a LoRa module is installed or not.
 - The active operating current of the ATmega1284 chip itself is approx 5mA
 - The operating current of the LoRa module can be as high as 120mA when transmitting
 - Therefore the current available will be either 245mA or 125mA respectively

 **Powering via 3V3 pins**